Corporate Compliance & Code of Conduct

-Our Compliance and Ethics Program Code of Conduct covers the compliance issues, laws and regulations, and guidelines that are relevant to a provider of senior services including Senior Living Communities that provide a wide range of healthcare services.
-This includes but is not limited to Medicare and Medicaid regulatory issues; guidelines from the Office of Inspector General, Internal Revenue Service, and the Office of Civil Rights of the Department of Health and Human Services, Occupational Safety and Health Administration; as well as other federal and state regulatory and business issues.
-The program fosters a culture of compliance that promotes legal and ethical behavior in the workplace by creating processes that detect and prevent fraud, waste, abuse, and policy violations.
+Our Compliance and Ethics Program Code of Conduct covers the basic principles of complianc and ethics which all team members must follow.
+These principles are based on compliance risks, applicable laws and regulations, and guidelines that are relevant to a provider of senior services including Senior Living Communities that provide a wide range of healthcare services.
+This includes but is not limited to Medicare and Medicaid regulations; guidelines from the Centers for Medicare & Medicaid Services, Office of Inspector General, Internal Revenue Service, and the Office of Civil Rights of the Department of Health and Human Services, Occupational Safety and Health Administration; as well as other federal and state laws and regulations.
+The Program fosters a culture of compliance that promotes legal and ethical behavior in the workplace by creating processes that detect and prevent fraud, waste, abuse, and policy violations, and incorporates any “lessons learned”.
 The Code of Conduct is supported by our compliance policies and procedures and should be read and understood jointly with those policies and procedures.

-Any questions regarding the policies in this Code of Conduct, compliance policies, or related references, should be directed to your immediate supervisor, the Compliance Official, a member of the Compliance Committee, or the Compliance Officer.
+Any questions regarding this Code of Conduct, the Compliance and Ethics Program policies and procedures, or related references, should be directed to your immediate supervisor, the Compliance Officer, or a member of the Quality, Ethics & Compliance Committee.

-Porter Hills is a Life Plan Community licensed under the laws of Michigan to provide the following services:
+UMRC & Porter Hills are licensed for all services provided that are required under the laws of Michigan, as appropriate, and provide the following services:

-The Friends Services for the Aging (FSA) Vice President of Compliance, Karla Dreisbach, CHC, CHPC, serves as our Compliance Officer.
-She has the responsibility to assist the Compliance Official, the CEO, and the Board of Directors in designing and overseeing efforts in establishing, maintaining, and monitoring compliance within our organization.
+The Vice President of Quality and Compliance serves as the Corporate Compliance Officer.
+She/he has the responsibility to assist the CEO, and the Board of Directors in designing and overseeing efforts to establish, maintain, and monitor compliance within our organization.

-The Compliance Officer works with our CEO and our Compliance Official and has direct reporting responsibility to the Board of Directors.
-The Compliance Officer is responsible for continued coordination with the Compliance Official for the development, implementation, training, monitoring, and enforcement activities related to the overall compliance program.
-The Compliance Officer is assisted by Peace Church Compliance Program (PCCP) Compliance Managers and Compliance Specialists in providing services to our organization.
+The Compliance Officer works with our CEO, reports directly to the COO, but has direct accessibility and reporting responsibility to the Board of Directors as a Co-chair of the Quality, Ethics and Compliance committee of the board.
+The Compliance Officer is responsible for continued coordination of the development, implementation, training, monitoring, and enforcement activities related to the Program.
+The Compliance Officer is assisted by local campus compliance officials (“Campus Compliance Officials”), as identified/necessary, to meet the ongoing needs of our compliance program.